 Does your dog sleep in bed with you?
 If so you’ve probably caught them snoring once or twice.
 Laika doesn’t snore often, but she does have a habit of howling in her sleep which is why she sleeps on the couch (that’s a post for another day…).

 While snoring in dogs can be normal, it can also be a symptom of an underlying health issue.
 If your dog has suddenly started snoring, or if you’re not sure why your dog is snoring it’s a good idea to have them checked out by your vet.

 Why Do Dogs Snore?

+When it comes to understanding why dogs snore it’s important to first take a look at what causes snoring to begin with.
 Snoring itself happens when air gets restricted as it tries to pass through the throat or nasal cavity.
 The sound we know as snoring is caused by vibrations of the upper airway, typically during inhalation.
 In humans snoring is often caused by obstructive sleep apnea, but that’s a rare diagnosis in dogs.

 So why do dogs snore?
 Snoring itself isn’t an illness, it’s a symptom.
 And it can be caused by anything from extra weight to your dog’s anatomy, so it’s important to have your dog checked out if they’re snoring more than usual.
 Here’s a list of the common causes of snoring in dogs.

 Does your dog sleep on his back?
 If so he’s more likely to snore.
 Approximately 5-10% of dogs sleep with their bellies up, and it’s a position that’s associated with snoring in dogs & humans alike.
 When dogs lie on their back to sleep the base of their tongue can fall back into their throat, blocking air from getting into their passageways.